razi-rais/eth-wikipedia-changetracker/Documentation/VMSetup.md

     ![Alt text](/DocumentationImages/Setup/arm-setup.jpg?raw=true)
     *(Screenshot pertains to steps 3-8)*

+9. Allow 15-20 minutes for the VM to deploy on Azure.
+10. Once it is deployed, navigate to the resource in Azure.
+11. Download the RDP file.
+12. Login using your credentials that you used to setup the VM in the previous steps.
+13. Your VM should look like this:
+14. Open Server Manager.
+Disable IE Security.
+15. Once all of these steps are completed, you can go back to the previous tutorial page and start setting up the Application.
+The next section on this page simply has more detais for your reference about the VM you just provisioned.

 # ARM template info (from step 2)
 Azure ARM template that creates Azure Windows VM with following software installed:
 * Windows Server 2016